joraso/ToolBox/README.md

 - Sample usage of decorators, with an example timer, log and repeater decorators.
 - Basic creation/usage of a generator, with Fibonacci number example.
 - Basic creation/usage of a context manager.

+## PyQt
-- PyQt practice and examples, including in increasing complexity:
+PyQt practice and examples.

+#### Currently incuded:
 - A simple "Hello World" popup, demonstrating very basic usage.
 - A True/False popup quiz with rudimentary layouts, buttons, and simple signal/slot usage.
 - A simple calculator app with grid layout and line edit usage.
 - A simple list maker widget, demonstrating the basic model/viewer architecture paradigm.
 - A more complex CSV viewer/editor project (currently under construction), making use of QTables, QFileDialog, QTabWidget, QMainWindow, and QToolBar.